U.S. intelligence officials are analyzing the voice on a ISIS video

 CNN cannot independently verify that the men in the video were soldiers, as the propaganda video claims.

-The video then shows the speaker and a group of militants executing the men, who fall into the ditch.
+The video then shows a group of militants executing the men, who fall into the ditch.

 “Clearly ISIS had a calculated step to be able to put this guy on camera,” said Frank Cilluffo, a security analyst at George Washington University.
 “Why?
 Because he seems American.
 The message is aimed at a Western audience.”